liborty/medians/README.md

 ## Naive Median

-The naive median is found by sorting the list of data and then picking the midpoint.
-In this case, the fastest `hashsort` from crate `indxvec` was used, which is a lot faster than the standard Rust Quicksort.

-Nevertheless, the problem with this approach is that, even when using a good quality sort, its complexity is at best `O(nlog(n))`.
-The quest for faster median algorithms, with complexity `O(n)` is based on the observation that not all items need to be fully sorted.
-Only partitioned and counted off.
+Median can be found by sorting the list of data and then picking the midpoint.
+Even when using a good quality sort, the complexity is at best `O(nlog(n))`.
+Faster median algorithms, with complexity `O(n)`, are based on the observation that not all items need to be fully sorted, only partitioned and counted off.

-Therefore the naive median could not compete and it has now been deleted (as of version 2.0.0).
+Therefore the naive median can not compete.
+It has been deleted as of version 2.0.0.

-## The Algorithms
+## Better Algorithms

-* `median`
+* `medianf64 and auto_median`
-Iteratively partitions data around a pivot estimate (the arithmetic mean of the data).
-This is reasonably well centred and it is very fast to compute (summation being faster than comparisons and memory manipulations of 'median of medians').
+Iteratively partition data around a pivot estimate (the arithmetic mean of the data).
+This is reasonably well centred and is fast to compute (summation being faster than comparisons and memory manipulations of 'median of medians').
 This algorithm has linear complexity.

 * `odd_strict_median`
 Returns the midpoint of type T, which could be any complex unquantifiable struct type.
 Traits Ord and Clone have to be implemented for T.